To be announced.

 Joshua was an original cast member of The Book of Mormon (Watchtower Productions & GFO) Ensemble and Elder Price understudy.
 He is overjoyed be joining the cast of Billy Elliot the Musical.

 A graduate of ED5 International, Joshua studied under the direction of William A Forsythe and received a Diploma of Performing Arts.
-Following this, he moved straight into performing in Strictly Ballroom (Global Creatures) understudying the roles of Scott Hastings, Wayne Burns and Nathan Starkey.
+Following this, he moved straight into performing in Strictly Ballroom the Musical (Global Creatures) understudying the roles of Scott Hastings, Wayne Burns and Nathan Starkey.

 Joshua’s further credits include; Hugh Jackman’s Broadway to Oz Tour, Candyman with Wayne Scott Kermond and We Will Rock You (GFO).
 Joshua has also had roles in Home & Away, Dance Academy and commercials for KFC, Telstra and SoyJoy; The Dr Who Symphonic Spectacular and played Johnno in John Williamson’s folk musical Quambatook.